87th New York Infantry Regiment

 The 87th New York Infantry Regiment (aka "13th Brooklyn" or 13th New York State Militia) was an infantry regiment in the Union Army during the American Civil War.

 Service

-The 87th New York Infantry was organized at Brooklyn, New York beginning November 14, 1861, and mustered in for three-years' service on November 20, 1861, under the command of Colonel Stephen A. Dodge.
+The 87th New York Infantry was organized in Brooklyn, New York beginning November 14, 1861, and mustered in for three-years' service on November 20, 1861, under the command of Colonel Stephen A. Dodge.

 The regiment was attached to 3rd Brigade, Casey's Division, Army of the Potomac, to March 1862.
 1st Brigade, 3rd Division, III Corps, Army of the Potomac, to August 1862.
 1st Brigade, 1st Division, III Corps, to September 1862.

 The 87th New York Infantry ceased to exist on September 6, 1862, when it was consolidated with 40th New York Volunteer Infantry.
 Company B was transferred to the 173rd New York Volunteer Infantry on September 11, 1862.